26 min read

 1. What unique experiences have shaped your professional journey?

-For employers: This question provides insight into the candidate’s overall career and how their background aligns with the position.
+For employers: This question provides insight into the candidate’s background.

-For applicants: Highlight specific experiences that demonstrate your skills, adaptability and career growth.
+For applicants: Highlight specific experiences that demonstrate your skills.

 Example answer: "My time as a Server in a Michelin-starred restaurant taught me the importance of precision and guest satisfaction.
 That role inspired me to develop expertise in wine service and ultimately pursue certification as a Sommelier."